Collections

 Filtering & Sorting

 Search across all properties and sort by any field.
-Apply powerful filtering options to find exactly what you need.
+Use filters to find exactly what you need.

 Example: Filter movies by genre and rating, then sort by release year to find recent highly-rated films.